facebookresearch/mmf/projects/pretrain_vl_right/README.md

 This repository contains the code for modified implementation of VisualBERT and ViLBERT used in the folowwing paper.
 Please cite this paper if you are using these models:

 * Singh, A., Goswami, V., & Parikh, D. (2019). *Are we pretraining it right?
-Digging deeper into visio-linguistic pretraining*.
+Digging deeper into visio-linguistic pretraining*. arXiv preprint arXiv:2004.08744. ([arXiV](https://arxiv.org/abs/2004.08744))

-TODO: Update citation bibtex once uplaoded to ArXiv.
 ```
+@article{singh2020we,
+  title={Are we pretraining it right?
+Digging deeper into visio-linguistic pretraining},
+  author={Singh, Amanpreet and Goswami, Vedanuj and Parikh, Devi},
+  journal={arXiv preprint arXiv:2004.08744},
+  year={2020}
+}
 ```

 ## Installation